mendab1e/alfabank/README.md

 Create a method to handle status request in your controller and insert a url for this method as a `return_url` param in `config/initializers/alfabank.rb`.
 Use `#check_status[:order_status]` to determine the status of an order and display it.

+By default the gem will call `id` to retrieve an identifier that will be used in Alfabank.
+If you want to customize the order number, implement `to_order_id` method in your class.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.